epfl-ada/ada-2023-project-nada2023/README.md

 We’re exploring the international success of movies.
 Our goal?
 Discover what makes a movie successful outside of its production country given its domestic and international box-office.
 We’re curious about the mix of genres, available translations, production countries etc. that captivate not only their local audience but the world at large.
 This project aims to reveal the perfect recipe to produce films that resonate universally.
 In an increasingly globalized world where culture has been a major vector of this trend, we also would like to explore the evolution of the international expansion of cinema across time.
 Our data story is not only about numbers, it’s for everyone who wonders why some movies cross borders so easily.

 ## Research Questions
-1. As an intro, how has international success of movies evolved across time?
+- As an intro, how has international success of movies evolved across time?
-  a.
-Which decades saw significant spikes or declines in international movie success and can we relate that to historic events? (beginning of the internet or of streaming platforms for example)
+  - Which decades saw significant spikes or declines in international movie success and can we relate that to historic events? (beginning of the internet or of streaming platforms for example)
-  b.
-Are there any noticeable trends in the genres or production countries of movies that tend to perform well internationally in different eras?
+  - Are there any noticeable trends in the genres or production countries of movies that tend to perform well internationally in different eras?

-2. What is the influence of the genre on the international success of movies?
+- What is the influence of the genre on the international success of movies?
-  a.
-Which genres have consistently performed well internationally?
+  - Which genres have consistently performed well internationally?
-  b.
-For each regions what are the predominantly watched genres?
+  - For each regions what are the predominantly watched genres?

-3. What is the influence of the production’s country on the international success of movies?
+- What is the influence of the production’s country on the international success of movies?
-  a.
-Do co-productions between countries increase international success?
+  - Do co-productions between countries increase international success?
-  b.
-For each country where does it export the most?
+  - For each country where does it export the most?

 Putting 2 and 3 together, what is the best combination of production’s country and genre for international success (for example American action movies, Japanese anime…).

-4. What is the influence of diversity (ethnicity/language//gender/) on the international success of movies?
+- What is the influence of diversity (ethnicity/language//gender/) on the international success of movies?
-  a.
-Ethnicity
+  - Ethnicity
-    i.
-How has ethnic diversity evolved vs movie’s international success? ii.
-What’s the ethnicity’s impact on a movie's international success? iii.
-What’s the perfect ethnic diversity?
+    - How has ethnic diversity evolved vs movie’s international success?
+    - What’s the ethnicity’s impact on a movie's international success?
+    - What’s the perfect ethnic diversity?
-  b.
-Gender
+  - Gender
-    i.
-How has gender diversity evolved vs movie’s international success? ii.
-What’s the gender’s impact on a movie's international success? iii.
-What’s the perfect gender diversity?
+    - How has gender diversity evolved vs movie’s international success?
+    -  What’s the gender’s impact on a movie's international success?
+    - What’s the perfect gender diversity?
-  c.
-Spoken languages
+  - Spoken languages
-    i.
-What is the impact of speaking a language in the countries that speak those languages? ii.
-What is the impact of the number of spoken languages on international success?
+    - What is the impact of speaking a language in the countries that speak those languages?
+    - What is the impact of the number of spoken languages on international success?

 ## Milestones
 ### Step 1: General Pre-Processing